It’s that time of year again when Asian lady beetles invade our homes with the intent of finding a place to shelter from the cold.

 4. Diatomaceous Earth

 This is a great home remedy for killing Asian beetles.
-Diatomaceous earth (DE) will cause the beetles to dehydrate and die.
+Diatomaceous earth (DE) will cause the beetles to dehydrate and die after they crawl through it.

-To use this white powder, simply sprinkle it around the border of your home or wherever you’ve seen the beetles.
+To use this product, simply sprinkle it around the border of your home or wherever you’ve seen the beetles.

 You can also use DE to make a homemade spray to kill Asian beetles.
 Just mix 1 part DE with 4 parts water.
-Use this concoction to spray the beetles and their hangout spots.
+Now use it to spray the beetles and their hangout spots.

 When the water evaporates from it, it will work just as the raw powder would.